Thyroid In Women Thyroid Reference Guide

 Diagnosing Hypocalcemia

-Hypocalcemia diagnosis typically involves blood tests measuring total calcium, ionized calcium, and albumin levels.
-Doctors may also test thyroid and parathyroid gland function, as well as vitamin D and phosphate levels.
-In some cases, additional tests, like renal function tests, can identify any underlying conditions contributing to hypocalcemia.
+Diagnosing hypocalcemia typically involves blood tests for calcium and albumin levels.
+Testing thyroid and parathyroid function, along with vitamin D and phosphate levels, is also common.
+Renal function tests may identify underlying conditions contributing to hypocalcemia.

 Treatment of Hypocalcemia